reedmusic/exercises/jazz/cool/cool1.md

 		<td>Fm</td>
 	</tr>
 	</table>

+	N.B.: There are a few extra extensions: don't worry so much about getting those right.
+My transcription is also very different to any lead sheets you might spot, and ignores some of the passing notes/chords.

 2. The head has an unusual 20-bar structure.
 There are a few possible interpretations, based on whether you prioritise melody or chord progression (I can see multiple instances of the same 4-bar progression).
 What do you think is the best analysis?
 Come back to the lesson with an argument!